yugecin/pawndocimproved/README.md

 * fix invalid html nesting (most text was inside `p` tags, but that doesn't allow `<ul>` `<ol>` `<pre>` as children)
 * support for `<b>` `<strong>` `<a>` `table/thead/tbody/tr/th/td` `<br>` `<sup>` tags in documentation
 * ignore `__file __date __time` members
-* added table of keys appendix for SA-MP's key definitions
+* added some SA-MP specific appendices (table of keys, damage status info, ...)
 * allow freeform text in `<seealso>` docs, as the PAWN language guide mentions it can be used like that

 ### demo